worldcuisines/worldcuisines/README.md

 }
 </pre>

+## 🏆 Leaderboard and Results
+If you wish to get the final result for all VLLMs that we evaluate, please refer to this [leaderboard](https://huggingface.co/spaces/worldcuisines/worldcuisines) for the summary.
+The raw results are placed in the `evaluation/score/json` directory.

 ### ⚡ Environment Setup
 Please run the following command to install the required libraries to reproduce the benchmark results.
 #### Via `pip`